Our services include single-well, group-well analysis or field study.

 Because of the nature of the technology, more calibration data result in a more accurate interpretation.
 Each new well contributes to the tuning of the model; and, accordingly each subsequent well is processed more accurately than the previous.

 The process of calibration and well interpretation takes one to two weeks for the first few wells.
 From that point, the interpretation of each well is approximately one day.
-Interpretation of the calibration wells, and one "test" well, are performed at no charge.

 To utilize Amros technology, the MINIMUM log data required includes gamma ray, resistivity logs, neutron and density porosity logs.